AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 In this screenshot, we can see two new colors for our bullets: green+brown and orange.

-The green+brown color indicates that the proof has been produced but she can depend on some properties that have not been verified.
+The green+brown color indicates that the proof has been produced but it can depend on some properties that have not been verified.

 If the proof has not been entirely redone after adding the runtime error checks,